qtalr/lab-00/README.md

-# Lab 0: Literate Programming: writing with code
+# Lab 0: writing with code

 <!--